gdsc-delta/Embedded_System_L1/Material/Arduino/Interfacing - 7segment/ReadMe.md

 The sketch provided in this repository will display a count from 0 to 9 in an infinite loop.
 Each digit is displayed for a short interval before moving on to the next.
 The Arduino controls each segment of the display by sending signals to the corresponding pins to which the segments are connected.

-## Contributing

-Your contributions are what make the community great.
-If you'd like to help make this project better, please consider forking the repo and creating a pull request.

-## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.

-## Acknowledgements

-- A big thank you to the Arduino and the open-source community for their continuous support and inspiration.
-- TinkerCAD for providing a platform to simulate and test Arduino projects easily.

----

-We hope you find this project educational and fun to build.
-Should you encounter any issues or if you have any questions, please feel free to open an issue in this repository.